Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 This evergreen, marginal aquatic plant forms a clump of long-stalked blue-green and chartreuse leaves, on dark red stems; produces slender stems with small clusters of purple flowers in summer; great for rich, wet soils, or on a pond perimeter

 Red Stemmed Thalia features dainty spikes of violet flag-like flowers at the ends of the stems in mid summer, which emerge from distinctive deep purple flower buds.
 Its attractive large oval leaves remain bluish-green in colour with distinctive chartreuse veins throughout the year.
-The fruit is not ornamentally significant.
 The dark red stems are very colorful and add to the overall interest of the plant.

 Red Stemmed Thalia is an herbaceous annual with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.